cobusc/postgresql_tutorials/category_trees/README.md

 (5 rows)
 ```

-As can be seen from the results, the first row return is the category specified, then its parent, then granparent and so on until the top-level category gets reached.
+As can be seen from the results, the first row returned is the category specified, then its parent, then grandparent and so on until the top-level category gets reached.

 > Note: the `COUNT(*) OVER ()` is a `WINDOW` function, which computes an aggregate over a part of the resultset (in this case everything) without the need for an explicit `GROUP BY` clause.